Campervan inverters

 A campervan leisure battery produces a direct current (DC).
 Mains electricity found in a house is typically 230V in most European countries (120V in the US) and produces an alternating current (AC).
-A camper inverter works by converting the power in your leisure batteries from DC to AC.
+Camper van inverters work by converting the power from your leisure batteries from DC to AC.
 You will need to use an inverter to use any products that require an AC current (typically those which have a 3 pin plug attached to them).
 The voltage of your inverter must be the same as the voltage of your system – a 12V inverter will only work in a 12V system.

 There are two main types of inverter available for your van: pure sine wave and quasi (modified) sine wave.
 The quasi sine wave inverters create an approximation of the AC waveform found in household wall sockets, whereas a pure sine wave inverter exactly reproduces the AC waveform.